In a nutshell:

 There’s been a lot of hubbub lately over “Netflix DNS codes.”
 Ever since Netflix started blocking international users from accessing the US catalog of shows with a VPN, customers have been seeking alternatives to get their streaming video fix.
 Netflix began this policy shortly after its global rollout earlier year in order to enforce content licensing restrictions.

 A DNS code, which functions as a type of proxy service, seems like a viable alternative.
 It uses a similar tactic as a VPN by making it look to Netflix as though you are accessing the site from the US instead of another country.
-For example, Netflix customers can use a DNS code to watch American Netflix from the UK or Canada.
+For example, US Netflix customers can use a DNS code to watch American Netflix from the UK or Canada.
 But users should be aware of a few key differences between the two services, and the new wave of scams that have arisen due to newfound interest in DNS proxies.

 DNS proxies can be used on an array of devices with varying levels of success.
 Scroll down for instructions on how to use your DNS codes with a PC and on game consoles like the PS4, PS3, and XBox One.

 DNS vs VPN

 The DNS, or domain name system, is sort of like a phone book for the internet.
 Instead of typing out 18.104.22.168 in your URL bar, for example, you can just enter the much-easier-to-remember www.comparitech.com.
 Every time you navigate to a website, a request is sent to a DNS server that returns the numerical IP address for the link you clicked or the URL you entered.
 By default, DNS requests are usually handled by your ISP, which is country and region-specific.
 Netflix can determine your location by determining where the DNS request comes from.